phwl/adsb_read/README.md

 at higher sample rates (via the osr option), upsampling of the original input (for testing), saving of buffers etc.

 An example of usage with the Pluto is given below.
 We use osr=4 so the sampling rate is 4x nominal i.e. 4*2MHz=8MHz, and specify that the output training set is written to ```/srv/breamdisk/adsb-data/x1-*```.
 Note that the program never overwrites files in this mode so in the example, the output is written to ```/srv/breamdisk/adsb-data/x1-1700-tdata.bin``` because that was the first new file name.
+The numbered outputs show the ADS-B messages received.

 ``` bash
 $ ./adsb_read.py --osr 4 -v -t /srv/breamdisk/adsb-data/x1